WordPress-Coding-Standards/rfcs/0000-template.md

 Would the acceptance of this proposal mean the WordPress Coding Standards documentation must be re-organized or altered?

+# Handbook Content

+Everything in this section should be _word-for-word_ what is proposed to go into the handbook - code examples, explanation of how WordPress Core may differ from usage of the feature etc. Keep it concise and readable.

 # Unresolved questions

 Optional, but suggested for first drafts.
 What parts of the design are still